Ch0wW/goldsrc-fake-servers-firewall/README.md

 <video src="https://raw.githubusercontent.com/Ch0wW/goldsrc-fake-servers-firewall/main/assets/refresh_query.mp4" width="300" />

-# What about Source?
+## What about Source?

 Since the original scope of this project is GoldSRC games, we did not plan to include them on the list.

 However, the Source Engine includes the ability to blocklist IPs through a file.
 So, if you are looking for a similar solution for the Source engine, please check out this repository that does the job for you : https://github.com/Ballganda/css-server-blacklist

-# What about Linux / Steam Deck ?
+## Are you planning something similar for Linux / Steam Deck ?

 Considering the increasing number of Steam Deck users, this is something we plan creating in a near future.